 The different seminars introduce students to the institutions, actors, structures and processes characterizing globalized capitalism, North-South relations and development cooperation.
 It focuses on the global level, but also looks at regional and national settings from a comparative perspective.
 The program is interdisciplinary in character and is taught by scholars with a variety of disciplinary backgrounds, among them political science, sociology and economics.
 The curriculum is based on a pluralist understanding of political economy as well as development and covers both mainstream and critical perspectives.
 It stresses the importance of an integrated approach to research, which links empirical analysis with methodological and theoretical considerations.
 Moreover, there is a practical component to GPED: Students are expected to complete a two-month internship that is relevant to the program topics.
 These internships can be undertaken at NGOs, international organizations, research centres etc.

-The program includes an international module that encourages students to participate in work/study programmes abroad.
-The Kassel course cooperates with the Universidad Estadual De Campinas (Sao Paolo), Paris X (Nanterre), Rutgers University (Newark, NJ, U.S.A.), the University of the Witwatersrand (Johannesburg) and York University (Toronto).
+The MA GPED has different cooperations with universities worlwide, such as the Jawaharlal University (India), The Rhodes University (South Africa), the University of Witwatersrand (South Africa) and the University of Cape Coast (Ghana).
 Seminars are periodically led by lecturers from these partner institutions.
 Besides the courses offered specifically for the GPED, students are free to take courses from related Master Programs such as the Master in Political Science or Economic Behaviour and Governance.
 Students also have the opportunity of taking courses at the Language Centre in a variety of languages and specialist areas including German, English, French, Spanish, and German for economists, political scientists and sociologists.
-International students are also invited to participate in a four-week intensive German course before the programme begins.